jaeyk/comp_thinking_social_science/docs/02_intro.md

 2. Read the first two lines.
 We have learned `cat`, `|`, and `head` already.
 So, there's nothing new here.

+**Additional tips**
+If you have a large text file, the fact that `cat` prints everything at once is inconvenient.
+The alternative using `less`.

 ```sh
 cat billionaires.csv | head -n2
 ```